sandrahoffberg/DESeq2/README.md

 Differential expression analysis is used to identify differences in the transcriptome (gene expression) across a cohort of samples.
 Often, it will be used to define the differences between multiple biological conditions (e.g. drug treated vs. untreated samples).

-**The design formula must be edited as appropriate for the input data**:

-The design formula expresses the condition we want to measure the effect of, controlling for batch differences.
-The formula should be a tilde (~) followed by the variables (columns of the metadata file) with plus signs between them (it will be coerced into an formula if it is not already).
-The design can be changed later, however then all differential analysis steps should be repeated, as the design formula is used to estimate the dispersions and to estimate the log2 fold changes of the model.
-DESeq2 can analyze any possible experimental design that can be expressed with fixed effects terms (multiple factors, designs with interactions, designs with continuous variables, splines, and so on are all possible).

 For more information, see the [DESeq2 Vignette](https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html).